-Across the area, population growth is outstripping jobs growth, with a recent -4.8% fall in employment levels against a 0.7% rise in working age population, indicating further future issues in residents finding job opportunities in Fenland.
+Across the area, population growth is outstripping jobs growth, with a recent -4.8% fall in employment levels against a 0.7% rise in working age population, indicating further future issues in residents finding job opportunities - particularly in Fenland19.
+Creating and growing good jobs across the area, sectors and businesses will be a priority for the CPCA Economic Growth Strategy.